learn-co-curriculum/intro-to-ruby-programming-basics-variables/README.md

 ## Learning Goals

 - Define a variable
-- Create and reassign variables
+- Identify properties of variables
 - Define pass-by-value as it relates to variables

 ## Introduction

-In the previous lesson, we learned about the different data types we can use to represent information.
-We could, for instance, write the number 10, and Ruby will recognize it as an Integer:
+Earlier, we learned about the different data types we can use to represent information.
+We could, for instance, write the number "10," and Ruby will recognize it as an Integer:

 ```ruby
 10